 Quality Perceptions and Professional Status: The Impact of Extrinsic Information on Translation Editing

-• Tabea de Wille Universidad de Limerick
+• Tabea de Wille University of Limerick

 • Montserrat Bermúdez Bausela Universidad Nacional de Educación a Distancia

-Tabea de Wille, Universidad de Limerick
+Tabea de Wille, University of Limerick

 Dr. Tabea De Wille holds an MA (Magister Artium) in German and English Linguistics from the University of Erlangen-Nürnberg, Germany and an MSc Multilingual Computing and Localisation from the University of Limerick, Ireland.
 She has completed her PhD studies at the University of Limerick, Ireland within CNGL II, where she has examined perceived quality in the context of crowdsourced localisation.